vravoson/Stock_Exchange_Simulator/README.md

 ## Goal

-The goal of this project is to simulate an equity stock exchange, at the microstructure level, where one security is traded by several strategic market participants.
+The goal of this personal project is to simulate an equity stock exchange at the microstructure level, with the aim of studying the dynamics of a single security traded by several strategic market participants.
+Through this simulation, we aim to analyze the behavior of market participants, the impact of various trading strategies, and the overall market liquidity and efficiency.

-Constraint: Use matplotlib to create visual snapshots of the stock exchange Results
+Constraint: Create visual snapshots of the stock exchange using only the Python package matplotlib.

+## Results

 I implemented the following features in the stock exchange: